 Alumni Admissions Interviews

 The Alumni Schools Committee (ASC) conducts interviews with local high school students applying for admission to Yale.
 Every year several hundred local high school students apply to Yale.
-Our goal is to ensure that every one of those students has an opportunity to have an interview with a member of the ASC.
+The bulk of the interviews take place November through February of each year.
+To become an alumni interview, sign up at https://asc.yale.edu/.

 The purpose of the interview is: